The All-Party Parliamentary Group on a Fit and Healthy Childhood

 All meetings will be virtual ones until further notice

-Wednesday 18 November 2020 at 4,30 pm – Children’s Mental Health: The Damage Done and How to Address It.
+Wednesday 13 January 2021 at 4 pm – Children’s Physical Activity: The Damage Done and How to Address It

 Go to our meeting notes page on the menu for minutes of past meetings and to see the wide range of topics and speakers.